 Let’s start with the simplified situation of an enclosed, well-controlled, indoor grow room with artificial lighting.
 In that environment, the light level, temperature, and humidity can be controlled to be very consistent, and that, in turn, means that watering can likely be done on a very regular, periodic basis.
 Why don’t we use every 5 days as our example?

-If we pour 500 ml (half a liter, and a bit more than a pint) of our nutrient solution into the pot, we have applied 62.5 milligrams of nitrogen.
-Doing that every 5 days means that it will take us almost 7 months to apply that same one-half gram of nitrogen as the poinsettia growers.
+If we pour 500 ml (half a liter, and a bit more than a pint) of our nutrient solution into the pot, we have applied 17.5 milligrams of nitrogen.
+Assuming half of it is retained in the pot, doing that every 5 days means that it will take us almost 10 months to apply that same one-half gram of nitrogen as the poinsettia growers.
 However, what is applied and what is retained for the plant to use are totally different.